acchedyo ’yam adāhyo ’yam akledyo ’śoṣya eva ca

 What does it say in Gita.
 It is entirely different from my understanding or interpretation of it.

-Now, in the version below (see link), that “he” becomes “the soul” (the atma).
+Now, one version of Gita, that “he” becomes “the soul” (the atma).
 Now, one there is no word for atma or the soul in the entire verse.
-Two, how can we say that the soul is unbreakable and incombustible; it can neither be dampened nor dried?
-Or that it is everlasting, in all places, unalterable, immutable, and primordial.
-We cannot prove that it is unbreakable or incombustible, and are these words of God or giving us that understanding.
-What is everlasting maybe is the spirit.
-The soul is unalterable and immutable literally speaking maybe we even know that however, why then are we going through the cycle of birth and death?
-Why do we have expressions relating to soul that we do, because soul recognizes.
-It is premordial?
-I might be in agreement here.
+Or to have an understanding the soul is unbreakable and incombustible; it can neither be dampened nor dried?
+Or that it is everlasting, in all places, unalterable, immutable, and primordial is not the meaning of this verse.

 This verse is talking about payment to and the profit of belief in God, reckoning of the fulfillment of our desires, that is constant or controlling our lives and our place, hence also the name eternal in the name of the religion Sanatana Dharma.
 Who we are and what is gained is the pricelessness of this religion.